bennyatoffice/ASTechTest-backend/README.md

 # ASTechTest-backend

+Requirments to run the application

+1.nodejs
-mongodb Server should be available on the system.
+2.mongodb Server should be available on the system.

 # To run the application